Ratan456-star/System_Health_Check/README.md

-# 🩺 Menu-Based Health Check System
+# 🩺 Health Check System

 A bash-based, menu-driven health check utility for Linux systems that performs real-time checks and sends a detailed system report to **ratan.pandey0309@gmail.com** using Gmail SMTP via Postfix.